Xannadoo/carbon-cost-kaggle/journal.md

     - job file is set up to run for whenever the pretrain job is finished.
 - Total time spent today: 5 hours

+- Downloadeded all the [kaggle metadata](https://www.kaggle.com/datasets/kaggle/meta-kaggle?select=KernelVersionCompetitionSources.csv).
+There is a lot of tables, so started working out which were hopefully useful.
+We want to know how many competitions(ideally the code competitions, but this might not be easy to isolate), how many entrants for each, and ideally, how many times they submitted.
+There isn't any description of the tables, that I can find, so it's a case of looking at them and working out what the hell they have recorded.

 ### 13 April 2023
 - For Dovile's project:
     - the job for ```make_dataframe.py``` only seems to have worked for the breast, ISIC, and kimia datasets.